enquiries@onlineprobate.co.uk

-When I sit down with clients at Online Probate to discuss their Wills, one of the most rewarding conversations I have is about leaving charitable donations.
-I’m always surprised by how many people don’t realise that they can leave a gift to charity in their Will.
-People simply aren’t aware that not only can they support causes close to their heart, more importantly, they can reduce their inheritance tax (IHT) liability, ensuring their loved ones receive even more money.
-As an experienced FCA-regulated financial expert with 15 years of will writing experience, I’ve seen countless situations where planned giving has benefited both clients’ families and the charities they care about.
+Many people don’t realise that by leaving a gift to charity in their Will, they can not only support causes close to their heart but also reduce their inheritance tax (IHT) liability.
+As an experienced FCA-regulated financial expert I've seen countless situations where planned giving has benefited both clients' families and the charities they care about.

 How Leaving a Gift to Charity Could Save You Thousands